LeeyaD/rb130/written_prep.md

 # then converts that proc to a block.
 This is the "symbol to proc" operation (though perhaps it should be called "symbol to block")
 ```

-2. How do we get the desired output without altering the method or the method invocations? - DONE
+2. How do we get the desired output without altering the method or the method invocations?
 ```ruby
 def call_this
   yield(2)